You’ve registered with an online survey panel, but it’s been a month and you haven’t received any survey invitations. What’s going on?

 If there are no matching studies for your demographic, you will not be sent any survey invitations.
 Again, exercise patience!

 4. You’ve been “blacklisted” as a panelist

-- survey panellists who provide poor quality responses, inconsistent answers, and complete surveys especially quickly, may be "blacklisted.
+- Survey panelists who provide poor quality responses, inconsistent answers, and complete surveys especially quickly, may be “blacklisted”.

-- This means that a survey panel will flag panlists accounts, discontinuing inviting panellists to participate in studies.
-Panels do this to ensure the integrity of the surveys they conduct and so that safeguards are in place against notorious "professional survey takers".
+- Blacklisting means that a survey panel will flag panelist’s accounts, discontinuing inviting panelists to participate in studies.
+Panels do this to ensure the integrity of the surveys they conduct and so that safeguards are in place against notorious “professional survey takers”.

-What should you do if you've been unfairly blacklisted?
+What should you do if you’ve been unfairly or mistakenly blacklisted?

 Contact the research company directly and inquire about being blacklisted.
 Remember though that online survey companies have the right to ban panelists who they feel have abused their rights as a member of their survey panel.

 Online Surveys 101